• Skip to primary navigation

 FAQs

-My Shih Tzu puppies are raised in a playpen as you can see in a lot of my videos.
-This is the method I used when raising my own dogs as well, when they were puppies.
+My Shih Tzu puppies are brought up in oversized playpens as you can see in a lot of my videos.
+This is the method I chose when raising my own dogs as well, when they were puppies.
 It all comes down to personal preference and family dynamics/needs.
 There is no right or wrong way.
 It just depends on what is going to work best for you and your lifestyle.

 Below are some things to remember during the potty training process.